rouvinerh/tp/docs/team/syj02.md

 #### Contributions to the DG

 - Overview of components and the Architecture diagram.
-- Design of Health package and HealthList class diagram
+- Design of Health package and HealthList class diagram.
-- Add Appointment command and its sequence diagram.
+- Add descriptions of add Appointment command.

-##### Review/mentoring contributions

 #### Contributions beyond the project team

+- Reported a high number of bugs in PE-D (Top 10%).